pixotech/performance-workshop/deck.md

 ---

-# Cache-Control Headers

-# public
-The response may be stored in any cache

-# private
-The response may be stored only in the browser's cache

----

-# Cache-Control Headers

-## no-cache
-The response may be stored by any cache, even if the response is normally non-cacheable.
-However, the stored response MUST always go through validation with the origin server first before using it.

-## no-store
-The response may not be stored in any cache.
-Note that this will not prevent a valid pre-existing cached response being returned.
-Clients can set max-age=0

----

-When DevTools is open, it defaults to Disable cache which is normally what you want.
-To see i
+- When DevTools is open, it defaults to Disable cache
+- Not realistic to what users will see

 ___